-Other intangible assets are valued at kUSD 0 in the economic balance sheet while in the financial statements prepared under IFRS there is an amount shown for kUSD 162.
-The amount represents licences and software development and implementation costs that will be used in the future to facilitate the company's reporting under IFRS17.
+Other intangible assets are valued at kUSD 0 in the economic balance sheet while in the financial statements prepared under IFRS there is an amount shown for kUSD 216.
+The amount represents licences and software development and implementation costs to facilitate IFRS 17 reporting.
+Since the new standard IFRS 17 was implemented as at 1 January 2023 the intangible assets are now depreciated by 33% per year.